All About Account Based Outreach and Its Benefits

 Data – Even with the proliferation of research and data tools like Zoom Info companies continue to struggle with data acquisition, management, and hygiene.
 If you have SF.com as a CRM tool, having “bad data” is becoming a no excuse topic, as there is an entire eco-system of automated tools that will help keep your database reasonably clean.
 One complimentary tool that looks promising is LeadGenius, which automates finding your best customers while helping with database hygiene.
 Yes, your SDRs do and should play a large role in dynamically updating the database as they perform their roles.
 But they should not be tasked with doing regular “spring cleaning” before they have confidence that they can move with speed and agility during campaigns and that they won’t generate spikes of unsubscribes because they inadvertently spammed contacts.

 Technology – Having a super strong sales or marketing operations leader is very important.
 The biggest nugget of advice I can give you here is to focus on having a strong ABO process first, then define the foundational elements you need from a technology perspective.
 Start by asking yourself some basic questions: can you separately track the results of campaigns executed in target accounts in your CRM tool?
 What happens if a target contact responds to an inbound campaign – do they get routed to the “right SDR”?
 How can I integrate chat into my ABO strategy?
 I think companies stuff too many requirements in at first (trying to find the efficiency of spend), then cut the wrong ones when deadline and/or budget realities set in.

-These are a few nuggets that I have found to be helpful in my journeys that should not only apply to “born-in-the-cloud” start-ups but can apply to any B2B organization trying to get better results from existing outbound efforts with IT and LOB contacts in medium to large enterprises.
+These are a few nuggets that I have found to be helpful in my journeys that should apply to both “born-in-the-cloud” start-ups and any B2B organization trying to get better results from existing outbound efforts with IT and LOB contacts in medium to large enterprises.